ovrheat/raspberry_rtl_wh1080/README.md

 Note that sometime you could have problems if you tune to the exact frequency of your station (that's the way rtl-sdr works).
 So you'll better move a little from the frequency center.
 For example my station is 868.3 Mhz, but I'll better tune to 868.25 Mhz:

-rtl_433 -f 868250000 -l 0
+*rtl_433 -f 868250000 -l 0*

-'-l 0' is the bit detection level parameter.
+'**-l 0**' is the bit detection level parameter.
 Leaving it to '0' makes rtl_433 able to automatically adapt such detection.

 --